Acela timetable title card

 A Quiet Car sign from a Midwest train

-These cars are where you do not hear cell phones or conversations; any conversations are in a library-type atmosphere and short.
+These cars are places where you don’t hear cell phones or conversations; conversations are brief and take place in a library-like atmosphere.
+Or I should say, you shouldn’t hear them if people follow the rules.

 Anything that rings or pings should be silent or vibrate; headphones are mandatory for anything that makes noise.

-From my experience with Midwest quiet cars, they are self-policing, and other passengers may remind others to be quiet.
+From my experience with Midwest quiet cars, I know they are self-policing, and other passengers may remind those who are not silent to be quiet.
 I may have reminded people of the rules in the past.

 First Class

-Acela first class offers everything the business class does (but there is no first-class Quiet Car) and more!
-First-class seating choices include 2 x 2 or 1 x 2, and both have the option of tables so you can sit across from someone.
+Acela First Class offers everything Business Class does (except for the absence of a First-Class Quiet Car) and more.
+First-class seating choices include 2×2 or 1×2, and both options have the option of tables, allowing you to sit across from someone.

-As you learned from the last section, Amtrak’s Acela has assigned seats.
+As you learned in the last section, Amtrak’s Acela has assigned seating, and you can make your reservation for free online or through the app.

-As a reminder, if you want a seat in the Quiet Car, you need to make that change; the sooner, the better because they are first come, first serve.
+As a reminder, if you would like a seat in the Quiet Car, please make the change as soon as possible; the sooner, the better, as seats are available on a first-come, first-served basis.

 Where Can You Make Seat Changes?